OriAdkins/MacroMinder/README.md

   Pull up the project in a terminal\
   Navigate into the server folder\
   Install dependencies (Check dependencies section) using
-  - ```pip install Flask Flask-SQLAlchemy Flask-Bcrypt Flask-SocketIO setuptools Flask-Security-Too``` type ```flask run``` and the development server will deploy to your localhost http://127.0.0.1:5000
+  - ```pip install Flask Flask-SQLAlchemy Flask-Bcrypt Flask-SocketIO setuptools numpy plotly pandas``` type ```flask run``` and the development server will deploy to your localhost http://127.0.0.1:5000

 ### If you are having errors, here are some commands that might help - Ori